vanhanenjjv/docker-spigot/README.md

 ## Building

-Available build arguments and their defaults:
+The available build arguments and their defaults:

 | Build Argument    | Default                                                                                            |
 |:------------------|:---------------------------------------------------------------------------------------------------|